-How news about violence affects kidsApril 8th, 2013 in Psychology & Psychiatry /
+How news about violence affects kidsApril 8, 2013 in Medicine & Health / Psychology & Psychiatry

 Grim images of gun incidents spanning from Newtown, Conn., to Los Angeles have filled news reports of late, presenting a challenge for parents whose children are exposed to these events through the media—whether by television, newspaper or the Internet.
 And with discussions in the Senate to potentially ban assault weapons and boost funding for school security, gun violence is a topic that remains in the public eye.

 Honest, age-appropriate communication is one of the most important elements in helping youngsters handle news of traumatic events, according to Victor Carrion, MD, a child and adolescent psychiatrist at Lucile Packard Children's Hospital.
 Carrion also directs the Stanford Early Life Stress Research Program and has conducted extensive research on childhood trauma.
 In this Q&A with writer Winter Johnson, he discusses how news about violence affects children and what parents can do to help them cope.

 Q: What are the potential short-term psychological effects on school-age children hearing or seeing information about these events?

 The short-term effects include children becoming concerned about their own safety, and—if they are very young, such as preschoolers and first- and second-graders—they may even be concerned about the safety of their family.
 Children can also be concerned about who will be taking care of them, or wonder if the tragedy that has happened will happen again.
 In addition, children who are closer in proximity to the event will be at increased risk for symptoms of post-traumatic stress disorder.
 However, because the images in the media are now so prevalent and vivid, the psychological effect on the child can be the same as if the child was at the scene of the gun incident.